 View the large number of vaccine safety studies on flu vaccination during pregnancy.

-The CDC, the American Academy of Family Physicians (AAFP), the American College of Nurse-Midwives (ACNM), the American College of Obstetricians and Gynecologists(ACOG), and Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN) all strongly recommend that pregnant women get a flu shot for the best protection – for them and their babies – against serious flu illness and flu-related complications.
+Yes.
+The Maternal Immunization Task Force, comprised of the American College of Obstetricians and Gynecologists (ACOG) and its national partners, all strongly recommend that pregnant people get a flu shot for the best protection—for them and their babies—against serious flu illness and flu-related complications.

 Yes.
 Tdap vaccinations during pregnancy have been studied for both safety and effectiveness.
-Medical and public health experts agree that the benefits of Tdap vaccination during pregnancy outweighs any potential risks to moms and babies.
+Medical and public health experts agree that the benefits of Tdap vaccination during pregnancy outweigh any potential risks to moms and babies.
 See the research that has been done to make sure the Tdap vaccine during pregnancy is safe and effective for women and their babies.

 No. The way that flu vaccines are made they cannot cause the flu.
 Flu shots are made from either flu viruses that have been ‘inactivated’ (killed) OR from proteins of a flu virus (instead of the full virus) so they can create an immune response without causing a flu infection.